Our PREPARED TO RESPOND™ services maximize profit by meeting fuel and crude oil specifications, increasing their value and marketability.View More

 A comprehensive solution

-Baker Hughes offers a combination of experience, proven technologies, and problem-solving capabilities at each step in the refining supply chain process to help eliminate or mitigate challenges and optimize economics.
-Among these are H2S scavengers, oil/water separation products, antifoulants and blending stability chemicals, contaminant removers, pipeline drag reducers, and finished fuel additives.
+Baker Hughes offers a combination of experience, proven technologies, and problem-solving capabilities at each step in the hydrocarbon supply chain process to help eliminate or mitigate challenges and optimize economics.
+Among these are H2S scavengers, oil/water separation products, wax dispersants, antifoulants and blending stability chemicals, contaminant removers, pipeline drag reducers, and finished fuel additives.

 Designing the right programs to optimize refinery economics